patrikx3/html-pdf/README.md

 For more options, check the official [wkhtmltopdf usage guide](https://wkhtmltopdf.org/usage/wkhtmltopdf.txt).

-Unfortunately the version latest HTTS is not working, so it is better to use inline images or using HTTP as that is dated but with HTTP in local filesystem is perfect.
+Unfortunately the version latest HTTPS TLS 1.3 is not working, so it is better to use inline filesystem images or using HTTP as that is dated but still works.

 ---